 The interview times were all up on the notice boards around the college, which was very handy, as well as the walking times to other colleges.
 The students walked everyone to their interviews so that they wouldn’t get lost!

 The interviewers were all very lovely and although it was a bit stressful, I found it quite fun speaking to the people who are working on the cutting-edge of science.
-As for the questions, I will do those in a post in a couple of weeks!
+These interviews are probably the most interesting interviews you’ll get in your career, so definitely make the most of them!

 Have you ever been to Oxford?
 What was it like?
 Let me know in the comments below!